CandyCoded/CandyCoded/README.md

 ### AnimationCurve.ReplaceKey

-Replaced keyframe at index in an AnimationCurve object.
+Replaces keyframe at index in an AnimationCurve object.

 ```csharp
 AnimationCurve animationCurve = AnimationCurve.Linear(0, 1, 1, 0);